Television in Hong Kong: Programming

-Hong Kong's soap drama, comedy series and variety show productions reach mass audiences throughout the Cantonese-speaking, and even Mandarin-speaking, world.
+Hong Kong's soap drama, comedy series and variety show productions reach large audiences throughout the Cantonese-speaking and Mandarin-speaking, world.

 Regulatory control

-Television in Hong Kong is not subject to China's regulatory or 'content' control and is under the purview of the Communications Authority in Hong Kong.
+Television in Hong Kong is not subject to China's regulatory or 'content' control, but is under the purview of the Communications Authority in Hong Kong.

 Digital terrestrial television

 Hong Kong was not required to follow China's DTT standard, but the Hong Kong government nevertheless opted to use DMB-T/H (now known as DTMB) as the digital terrestrial television broadcast standard in 2004 (hence rejecting the DVB-T standard originally proposed in 1998 and trialled in 2000).
 The official start of DTT broadcasting was at 7pm on 31 December 2007 as the first digital TV signal transmitter in Tsz Wan Shan went online.

 In October 2007, both broadcasting companies agreed to use the MPEG2 video standard for broadcasting free-to-air channels (TVB Jade, ATV Home, TVB Pearl and ATV World); the H.264 video codec was implemented for all DTT-only channels.

 For the audio codec, usual DTMB set-top boxes would support MPEG-1 Audio Layer II (MP2) for stereo audio tracks, and Dolby AC-3 for 5.1 surround sound audio tracks.
 The official specification defines standard-definition broadcasting as 576i at 50 fields per second and high-definition broadcasting in 720p at 50 Hz or 1080i at 50 Hz.

 All major transmitters were completed by 2008, covering at least 75 percent of the Hong Kong population.
 The current coverage reaches 99% of the population.
 Full digital television broadcasts began on 1 December 2020, postponed from the originally planned date in 2015.

 Starting 1 December 2021, six digital television channels (being TVB Jade, ViuTVsix, ViuTV, RTHK TV 31, RTHK TV 32 and RTHK TV 33) will transit from frequencies in the 600/700 MHz bands to the 500 MHz band to support and boost telecommunication services for applications like 5G networks as well as improving network coverage.
 A six-month transition stage from 1 April will simulcast TV channels on both existing and new frequencies to smoothen the transition.